metaplex-foundation/digital-asset-validator-plugin/README.md

 ## Snapshot ETL

 The Plerkle snapshot tool can be used for parsing Solana account snapshots.
-The repository already includes pre-configured geyser-config.json and etl-config.json files, which are ready to use.
-The only thing you might want to modify is the list of programs in geyser-config.json; otherwise, you can leave the configurations as they are.
+The repository already includes a pre-configured `accounts-selector-config.json` file, which is ready to use.
+The only thing you might want to modify is the list of programs in `accounts-selector-config.json`; otherwise, you can leave the configurations as they are.

 Before running the tool, it's important to create an .env file, modeled after .env.example.
-In this file, you should specify the path to the directory containing the snapshots as well as the Plerkle messenger configuration.
+In this file, you should specify the path to the directory containing the snapshots as well as the snapshot redis connection details.

 Once everything is set up, you can build the Docker container for ETL by running: